If you are thinking about living and working in Dubai, you have probably heard that there is no income tax in Dubai.

 You also can potentially earn your salary 100% free of tax in Dubai if you are tax resident in the emirate and have no other obligation to any other state for the payment of tax on foreign earned and sourced income.

-In order to do, you would have to obtain a residence permit.
+In order to live in Dubai, you would have to obtain a residence permit.

 Individuals, other than UAE and GCC citizens, must have a residence visa if they want to live in the UAE.
 Obtaining a residence permit is the primary condition for being considered as resident in the UAE.
 As a general rule, one has to have a sponsor in order to apply for a residence permit in the jurisdiction.